 Noun Clause

-Point 1: A noun clause with a WH-word is just a simplified adjective clause.
+Point 1: A noun clause with a WH-word is often a simplified adjective clause.

 The thing that = what